-American Tobacco Campus is located in downtown & is definitely the most iconic place on the Durham list.
+American Tobacco Campus is located right in downtown Durham & is definitely one of the most iconic places on this list.
 With plenty of clean brick walls, old murals, an open lawn, & the Lucky Strike water tower, there are plenty of great backdrops to be found here.
 Free parking is available on the street & in one of the three parking decks.

 Duke East Campus

 Duke East Campus is one of those places that you might not necessarily think of as being a great place for photographs, but it totally is.
 With it's well-kept lawns, big trees, & old, classic buildings, it is probably one of the more open green spaces on this list.

 Eno River State Park is located about 15 minutes northwest of downtown Durham and has a slightly different feel than West Point on the Eno.
 While this location also features lots of woods + beautiful trails, what sets it apart is one very cool suspension bridge and an empty wilderness cabin.
 This portion of the river is super fun to explore & also has some great flat rocks in the river to stand/sit on for photographs.
 The park is free and open daily + there is ample free lot parking, too.

 Hillsborough River Walk

 The Hillsborough River Walk has a giant piece of my heart for sure.
 There are plenty of woods, paved paths for strolling, & a few attractions along the way like Gold Park + even an amazing installation by Patrick Dougherty.
 The walk is open from dawn til dusk daily, admission is free, & there is plenty of parking available at Gold Park and Weaver Street Market.

 Maple View Farm is a really fun place to have a session if you are looking for something a little bit different than the norm.
 The farm land there is absolutely lovely + a little ice cream picnic is always a crowd pleaser that is perfect for taking sweet, candid shots.